bergpb/OCI_Infrastructure/README.md

 1. In your terminal run: `$make oci`

-[OBS:] This commnat is an autommation to you authenticate in OCI, this command drive you to OCI page to you authorize the integration.
+[OBS:] This commnad is an autommation to you authenticate in OCI, this command drive you to OCI page to you authorize the integration.

 2. Now, run: `$make terraform`

-[OBS:] This commnat will call run a `$terraform init` and `$terraform apply --auto-approve` it's mean that you will start your cluster creation.
+[OBS:] This commnat will call run a `$terraform init` and `$terraform apply --auto-approve` command, it's mean that you will start your cluster creation.

-[OBS:] This repo is a Terraform module client and this repo should call this [Terraform module](https://github.com/alessonviana/OCI_MODULES)
+[OBS:] This repo is a Terraform module client calling this repo [Terraform module](https://github.com/alessonviana/OCI_MODULES)

 ### Installing k3s via Ansible: